 Those somethings are eggs and gluten.

-You want the eggs smooth, and you also want to develop as much gluten as possible.
+You want the eggs fully incorporated, and you also want to develop enough gluten to give the crepes strength and flexibility.

 This seems counterintuitive, because nobody wants a rubber crepe, but you do want a flexible crepe, one that you can wrap around a hot filling and not have it disintegrate.